+My goal is to capture movement, emotion and intimacy through textured surfaces and torso angles.
+Shadows and surface treatment create dynamic energy in each piece.
+I strive to present the boldness of the figure and pose - front and center in every sculptural effort.
 I have recently been inspired by the strength, balance, and contemplation of yoga poses: No ornamentation, only coiled energy while maintaining meditative stillness.
 My influences are some of the great 20th century figurative artists, particularly Sir Jacob Epstein’s powerful portrait sculptures using dappled surfaces to create depth of shadow, movement and expression.

-Bill was selected as one of twenty artists for the 6th Annual Juried Exhibition for Moment at the Sohn Fine Art Gallery, Lenox, MA in 2017, where he was voted the People’s Choice Sculpture Winner.
+Moment, selected as one of twenty artists for the 6th Annual Juried Exhibition by the Sohn Fine Art Gallery, Lenox, MA in 2017, where he was voted the People’s Choice Sculpture Winner.

 Bill has maintained a successful career in the elderly housing field, including the development, ownership and operation of an award winning assisted living community.
 Bill Casper graduated from Brandeis University and Harvard University’s Graduate School of Design.
 In his leisure time, in addition to sculpture, Bill enjoys many outdoor activities in the Berkshires.